 - You can keep your loan amount at a reasonable level and boost affordability

-For the record, the pace slowed a bit as the median price in the fourth quarter of 2015 was 6.7% higher than it was during the fourth quarter of 2014.
+For the record, the pace slowed a bit as the median price in the first quarter of 2020 was 7.7% higher than it was during the first quarter of 2019.

 Still, we continue to see healthy (maybe too healthy) home price growth and it’s probably going to keep rising, which should make it more difficult for some would-be buyers to purchase homes due to DTI restrictions.

 Yes, mortgage lenders limit what you can afford based on your income, but there’s a way around this if you happen to have money in the bank (or a relative willing to gift you money for a down payment).